ctodd/star-story-evaluator/README.md

 A web application that helps users improve their STAR (Situation, Task, Action, Result) responses for behavioral interviews, with a specific focus on Amazon's Leadership Principles.

+## NOT FOR PRODUCTION USE!

+This project is a proof of concept created with AI generated code.
+While some reasonable security best practices have been implemented, no authentication or other necessary protections have been built-in.
+The code is meant to be run locally only.
+See: Security Considerations below.

 ## Overview

 The STAR Stories Evaluator is designed to help job candidates prepare for behavioral interviews by providing automated feedback on their STAR format responses.
 The application analyzes user-submitted stories, evaluates them against a comprehensive rubric, and provides detailed feedback including: